-The COVID-19 pandemic developed rapidly in 2020 and continues in 2021 with a significant number of cases.
+The COVID-19 pandemic developed rapidly in 2020 and continues until now in 2022.
+Even though there is a significant drop in the number of daily cases, scientists are still of the view that the pandemic is still with us.
+The threat of a fifth wave of infections remains a high probability and the possibility of further lock downs remains which could result in the economy taking significant strain during this period.
 The government took positive measures to contain the virus which impacted the nature of economic activity during the pandemic.
 We have taken a number of measures to monitor and mitigate the effects of COVID-19 including health and safety measures for our people.
 (Such as social distancing and working from home).
-The threat of a third wave of infections remains a high probability and the possibility of further lock downs remains which could result in the economy taking significant strain during this period.

 The company has assessed the impact of these events on the business.
 It has been identified that there are currently no material adjusting events after year end on the financial results.
 The business is currently fully operational with all staff working from the office.
-New contracts have been entered into and donations is still being received while contracts are still running that were entered into in prior years.
-The company has further assessed these subsequent events impact on going concern in note 19.
+New contracts have been entered into and grants are still being received while contracts are still running that were entered into in prior years.